hbctraining/variant_analysis/lessons/variant_annotation.md

 ### Running SnpEff

-Move to your `scripts` directory:
+Move to your `scripts` directory and create a new script named `run_SnpEff.sbatch` using `vim`.:

 ```
 cd ~/variant_calling/scripts/
+vim run_SnpEff.sbatch
 ```

-Create a new script named `run_SnpEff.sbatch` using `vim`.
-Once inside insert mode, paste the following `SnpEff` command:
+Once inside insert mode, can can enter the shebang line, description and `SBATCH` directives:

 ```
 #!/bin/bash
+# Using SnpEff to annotate our variants

 #SBATCH -p short
 #SBATCH -t 0-1:00